How to make Word documents accessible

 Links in documents are usually a different colour and underlined.
 They work best when written as descriptive and meaningful text.

-This helps all people, especially screen reader users because they can quickly skip through a list of links instead of reading a whole document.
+This helps all people, especially screen reader users.
+Screen readers can quickly skip through a list of links instead of reading a whole document.

-Let people know what will happen or where they will go when selecting a link.
+Let people know what will happen when selecting a link.
 Make it clear if a link goes to:

 You may have to restructure or reword content which contains links to better meet these recommendations.